openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 _basic_ Things are wrappers around arbitrary group addresses on the KNX bus.
 They have no specific function in the KNX binding, except that if the _address_ is defined, the binding will actively poll the Individual Address on the KNX bus to detect that the KNX actuator is reachable.
 Under normal real-world circumstances, either all devices on a bus are reachable, or the entire bus is down.
-If line couplers are installed, physical device addressing might be filtered; in this case please do not specify the addresses for devices on this line.
+If line couplers are installed, physical device addressing might be filtered; in this case, please do not specify the addresses for devices on this line.
-When _fetch_ is set to true, the binding will read-out the memory of the KNX actuator in order to detect configuration data and so forth.
+When _fetch_ is set to true, the binding will read out the memory of the KNX actuator in order to detect configuration data and so forth.
 This is just for information and has no effect on the functionality of the binding.
-It can safely be turned off to save bandwith on the bus or avoid problems with older devices.
+It can safely be turned off to save bandwidth on the bus or avoid problems with older devices.

 | Name         | Required | Description                                                                                                              | Default value                                                               |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|